dmn-tck/tck/runners/dmn-tck-runner-jdmn/README.md

 ## Details on the DMN TCK jDMN runner

 This runner configuration is meant to run normally out-of-the-box.
+Make sure all the Maven dependencies are pusblished in your execution environment.

 This DMN TCK jDMN runner reference a published jDMN version as governed in this `pom.xml`.